-- $V{VUT} = 0 \text{km/h} \text{ (crossing) or } V{VUT} = V{EPT/EBT} \text{ (longitudinal)}$ - T{FCW} < 1.5s TTC, after which an evasive action can be started - 7.4.4 For manual or automatic accelerator control, it needs to be assured that during automatic brake the accelerator pedal does not result in an override of the system.
+- $V{VUT} = 0 \text{km/h}$ (crossing) or $V{VUT} = V{EPT/EBT}$ (longitudinal) - T{FCW} < 1.5s TTC, after which an evasive action can be started - 7.4.4 For manual or automatic accelerator control, it needs to be assured that during automatic brake the accelerator pedal does not result in an override of the system.
 The accelerator pedal needs to be released when the initial test speed is reduced by 5 km/h.
-There shall be no operation of other driving controls during the test, e.g clutch or brake pedal. - 7.4.5 The subsequent test speed for the next test is incremented with 5km/h.
-Stop testing when the actual speed reduction seen in the tests above 40 km/h is less than 20 km/h or when the manufacturer predicts no performance. - 7.4.6 When the impact speed recorded in the test differs from the manufacturer predicted performance by more than 5 km/h, the test shall be repeated a further two times for monitoring purposes.
+There shall be no operation of other driving controls during the test, e.g. clutch or brake pedal. - 7.4.5 The subsequent test speed for the next test is incremented with 5km/h.
+Stop testing when the actual speed reduction seen in the tests above 40 km/h is less than 20 km/h or when the manufacturer predicts no performance. - In case of FCW, stop testing when there is no warning issued before 1.5s TTC. - 7.4.6 When the impact speed recorded in the test differs from the manufacturer predicted performance by more than 5 km/h or in case FCW triggers between 1.5 and 1.7s TTC, the test shall be repeated a further two times for monitoring purposes.
 These results will be discussed between Euro NCAP and manufacturer to determine which results are to be used for the assessment (most representative) for the vehicle under test.